-If you wanted to measure democracies on the basis of this expected outcome, you would look for the following practices and institutions: regular, free and fair elections; open public debate on major policies and Can you think of what and how the government knows about you and your family (for example ration cards and voter identity cards)?
-What are the sources of information for you about the government?
-So, the best outcome of democracy is that it is a democracy!
+If you wanted to measure democracies on the basis of this expected outcome, you would look for the following practices and institutions: regular, free and fair elections; open public debate on major policies and So, the best outcome of democracy is that it is a democracy!
 That is what we have discovered after all this mental gymnastics?